 Study of the development, use, and state of the art of campaign analysis.
 Emphasis is placed on the different views of problem formulation and alternative approaches to campaign modeling so that the graduate will be able to improve campaign analyses.
 The structure of campaign analysis and the current spectrum of interaction assessment models used in campaign analysis are investigated.
-The students will study and discuss significant portions of actual campaign analyses such as SEA-MIX, Navy Fighter Study, etc. The classification requirement for the course is SECRET - NOFORN.
-PREREQUISITE: OA 3654.
+The students will study and discuss significant portions of actual campaign analyses such as SEA-MIX, Navy Fighter Study, etc. PREREQUISITES: OA 3654 and SECRET NOFORN clearance.